 Fairy Lights and Hygge

 Elsie is all about the blankets… pile them up and get cozy with knits, fluffy pillows and all things hygge.
 Lighting is so important in creating that cozy, girly space and rows of twinkly fairy lights make the perfect ambient space.
-I love the photo below for the feel of the lighting, lose frames, blankets, and colors… however, I do not recommend you give your tween a bottle of champagne (this girl is clearly older!).
+I love the photo below for the feel of the lighting, loose frames, blankets, and colors… however, I do not recommend you give your tween a bottle of champagne (this girl is clearly older!).

 Eclectic Wall Decor